run-ai/genv/docs/source/usage/enforcement.rst

 Every cycle, Genv takes a snapshot of all the provisioned resources as well as the running GPU compute processes in real time by executing :code:`nvidia-smi` commands.

-Then, Genv goes over the snapshot and runs different enforcement logics.
+Then, Genv goes over the snapshot and runs different enforcement rules.
-Every enforcement logic is responsible for one enforcement rule and checks if it is violated.
+Every enforcement rule checks if it is violated.

-After running all enforcement logics, Genv combines all the conclusions and continues to the execution phase.
+After running all enforcement rules, Genv combines all the conclusions and continues to the execution phase.

 In the execution phase, it terminates running processes and detaches environments from devices according to the findings.
 Running processes from environments on the devices that are being detached are also terminated.